tb/Angular2-Material-Module/README.md

 Also copy the material.module.ts into your project somewhere.
 Install the module as a shared module, into your main application module.

+# Optional dependencies
+Install hammer.js (included in package.json) to your project if you want to use md-slide-toggle or md-slider.